c3lang/c3-web/src/content/docs/Misc Advanced/asm.md

 int y = x;
 ```

-## Asm block
+## Assembly blocks

-Asm blocks uses a common grammar for all types of processors.
-It assumes that
-all assembly statements can be reduced to the format:
+Assembly blocks use a common grammar for all types of processors.
+C3's `asm` implementation assumes that all assembly statements can be reduced to variations of the following general format:

 ```asm
 instruction (arg (',' arg)*)?;